 While there are more reasons to install, the few reasons not to install are very important.
 While there were problems that should make some users wait to install macOS 10.13, many are fixed in macOS 10.13.3.

 If you are coming from macOS Sierra, this is a much bigger update than the upgrades that you’ve installed for the past year, so you should spend a little more time preparing for the High Sierra update than a small point release.
 The same is true for the upgrade to macOS 10.13.3 if you are coming from 10.12.
 There are major new features for Safari, Siri, Notes, iCloud and other services and apps you use on your Mac every day and there are even new macOS emoji.

 If you’re trying to decide if you should upgrade to macOS High Sierra or stay on macOS Sierra, this guide will walk you through the reasons to install High Sierra and the reasons to stay on macOS Sierra for now.
-If you are ready, you can click here to go to the macOS High Sierra download.

 Here’s Why You Shouldn’t Install macOS High Sierra;

 - Don’t Install if You Are Worried About macOS High Sierra Problems

 - Don’t Install if You Use a Really old Mac